 CS = Customer Segments

 What customer segments will the business serve, and equally importantly, which segments will it not actively pursue?
-Customer segments are distinct customer categories which can be described in terms of what they need from the product or service and how they will use it, through which channels they can be reached, what kinds of relationships you will have with them, what price they are willing to pay, and, taking all of the above into account, how profitable they are likely to be.
+Customer segments are distinct customer categories which can be described in terms of what they need from the product or service and how they will use it, how many of them there are, where they can be found and through which channels they can be reached, what kinds of relationships you will have with them, what price they are willing to pay, and, taking all of the above into account, how profitable they are likely to be.
 See also What is segmentation and how does it work?

 C$ = Cost Structure